 In addition to general VCU Graduate School graduation requirements, students must complete a minimum of 27 graduate credit hours of course work with a minimum GPA of 3.0 (4.0 scale), with no more than 20 percent of the total credit hours at the C or below level.
-The curriculum is composed of six required courses (15 credit hours) and 12 elective credit hours (including for-credit research options) spread over two semesters.
+The curriculum is composed of six required courses (15 credit hours) and 12 credit hours of electives spread over two semesters.
 The curriculum should be completed in one academic year (fall and spring semester).

 |BIOC 504||Biochemistry, Cell and Molecular Biology||5|

 |BIOS 543||Graduate Research Methods I||3|